cantalouperadio/cantalouperadio/releases/ba2/README.md

 * 12VDC 2x5.5mm barrel jack power supply for programmer board
 * MicroUSB cable for BT module programming or debugging

-Once you've procurred the cutom PCBs and assembled them, asssembled, the custom wire harness, and assembled the other hardware needed, you're ready to move on to the per-board programming process

 ### Assembly

 Once you've procurred all the required hardware, assembly is non-trivial but straightforward using the BOMs and part IDs printed on the boards.
 The trickiest assembly steps will probably be the 2 fine-pitched SMD ICs on the programmer board, but with some flux it should be fine.